 In addition, the government has also revising the policies and regulationsaimed at fostering further development and promoting the organic food industry, including the National Agro-Food Policy (NAP), Third National Agriculture Policy (DPN 3), and Tenth Malaysia Plans (10MP).
 As a result, an increase in the acceptance of organic food concepts is reflected in the rapid growth of the organic food chains in Malaysia especially in the big cities like Kuala Lumpur, Pulau Pinang and Johor Bahru.
-The high growth of organic food chains in many urban areas of the Malaysia states is due to the rapid increase of the population in the urban areas.
+The high growth of organic food chains in the urban areas.
 Correspondingly, the rapid development of organic food industry has indirectly encouraged the growth of organic meat demand in Malaysia market.
 However, since the organic meat sector is still at itsearly stages, in which the demands grow slowly,a lot of supports need to be doneto enhance the consumer awareness, particularly to educate the consumer about the organic meat benefits and to stimulate organic meat purchase in the retail sides.